audaxis/ikpdb/docs/developers_guide.rst

 Now, you must have an *inouk.ikpdb* folder at the root of your workspace.

 Open the file *'inouk.ikpdb/package.json'* and modify "version" with a unique value.
-We need this to allow Clou9 to distinguish the embedded IKPdb plugin from the one you are developping.
+This will help you to check whether Cloud9 is running your version of the plugin.

 Activate the plugin
 ___________________